2019 Pollachi sexual assault case

-The AIADMK was criticized after the arrest of its functionary, with some news reports implying that the connection to the incident runs deeper within the party.
-One person arrested claimed that the racket had connections with prominent party members.
-According to some activists and political observers, the arrests were an attempt by the CBI and the central government to arm-twist the AIADMK to ally with the Bharatiya Janata Party (BJP) and to give more seats in the seat-sharing process of the 2021 Tamil Nadu Legislative Assembly election.
+On May 13, 2025, the Mahila Court in Coimbatore found all nine accused guilty and sentenced them to life imprisonment.
+The court also ordered Tamil Nadu government pay a total compensation of ₹85 lakh to eight survivors of sexual assault.

 Incident

 On February 12, 2019, a 19-year-old college student in Pollachi received a call from an acquaintance who said he needed to speak with her alone about something important and told her to meet him near a bus stop.
 He invited her to get into the car with him and his friend who was also another acquaintance of hers, and assured that they would speak on the way.
 Two more men got in the car unexpectedly and the girl was forcibly undressed and videotaped, and a gold chain she was wearing was stolen by the four of them.
 They threatened her to give them sexual favors and money if they wanted it, or they would post the video online.
 They abandoned her in the middle of the road after she screamed and cried.

 She kept the incident hidden from her family.
 When the men repeatedly blackmailed her and threatened to extort money from her, she chose to confide in her family.
 Two men involved were then tracked by her brother and his friends, who beat them up and grabbed the men's mobile phones, which included recordings of at least three other girls whom the men might have coerced.
 The family reported this to the Pollachi police department, along with a sexual assault and theft lawsuit.